Ending a tenancy in the ACT is subject to detailed regulation by the Residential Tenancies Act 1997 (RTA).

 Terminating the tenancy agreement before the end of the fixed term without any of the grounds listed above will be a breach of the lease agreement.
 You are likely to be responsible for payment of significant compensation to the landlord if you end the tenancy agreement in this way.

 If you know you need to end the tenancy early, you should start by giving written notice to the landlord or agent of your intention to vacate on a specified date.
 Once you have served this notice, providing you vacate and return the keys on or by the date you propose, your tenancy terminates on this date (cl 84).
-This brings to an end your ongoing liability to pay rent and care for the premises, however you may still be liable for compensation, as follows.
+This brings to an end your ongoing liability to pay rent and care for the premises, however you may still be liable for compensation.
+The amount you could be liable for will depend on what you tenancy agreement says, ie whether you have a break lease fee provision.
+See below

 Where a tenant terminates a fixed term early, the landlord is entitled to compensation for losses incurred as a result of the early termination.
 What the law seeks to do here is to ensure that the landlord doesn’t suffer financial loss as a result of the early termination, but not to allow the landlord to profit from the situation.
 In other words, the object of the compensation is to put the landlord in the same position as he or she would have been in had the tenant not terminated the lease early.